 Mechanical & Fabrication Co-ordinator

-David Foulkes is a time served mechanic who has worked on all sorts different types of vehicles and machines.
+David is a highly skilled and experienced mechanic who has worked on a wide range of different types of vehicles and machines.